MarketMakerLite/AWS/README.md

 A repository of code that interacts with Amazon Web Services (AWS)

 ## AutoEC2
+---
+**TIP**

+This Script is currently untested and has DryRun flags set to True, the production script is coming soon.

+---

 This script is an interactive way to create EC2 instances with pre-installed commonly used software

 ### Getting Started